holepunchto/drives/README.md

 ```

 #### Mirror any drive into another
-Source and destination can be a file system path or a drive key.
+Source and destination can be a folder path or a drive key.

 ```bash
 drives mirror <src> <dst>
 ```

+Use `--live` for real-time mirroring!

 Remember: it will use `./corestore` by default.